Checker Motors Corporation

 Checker made the iconic American taxi cab, valued by taxicab companies for its durability in heavy use.
 Special features included wide rear doors, large rear seats and trunks, and jump seats for two extra passengers.
-The company had trouble competing with fleet discounts offered by the larger manufacturers, as well as economies of scale in procuring components.
+In later years, the company had trouble competing with fleet discounts offered by the larger manufacturers, as well as economies of scale in procuring components.
 The final models were produced in 1982.
 After 1982, Checker invested significantly in the third party manufacturing business, serving GM and Chrysler.

 On January 16, 2009, the company filed for Chapter 11 protection in U.S. Bankruptcy Court.